AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 <img src="/../img/hardcoded-scaling.png" class="center" width="600">

-This calculation primarily focuses on the height of the bounding box.
-Since most entities are taller than they are wide, this approach is already more dynamic than the previous hardcoded one.
-However, it still has its flaws.
-Entities that are wider than they are tall will be rendered out of bounds.
-Additionally, since we only rely on the bounding box, entities with models that extend beyond it will still have visual issues.
-This implementation also has no offsetting logic, meaning entities like the Ghast will still be misaligned.
+This calculation primarily focused on height, was more dynamic than hardcoding, but was still limited.
+Most entities are taller than wide.
+Entities wider than tall were overflowed.
+Additionally, since the bounding box was the only available info, entities with models beyond the box were misaligned.

 ### Entity Measuring

-The next step was to find a way to retrieve the actual size of an entity.
-Since Minecraft doesn't expose that information directly, I only had one idea.
-Parse the model files of each entity to determine their actual dimensions.
-This would be really tedious and error-prone, so
+Next, I sought the actual entity size.
+Minecraft does not expose it directly.
+My only idea was to parse the model files of each entity.
+But this would be tedious and error-prone.
+So I stuck with bounding boxes temporarily.
-I decided to give myself a break and keep using the bounding box for now.

-Later that day, after talking on a Discord with some fellow modders, one of them mentioned a new idea to tackle this problem.
-After thinking about this approach for some time, I realized this could actually work.
-I want to give huge shoutouts to [embeddedt] for coming up with this idea and pitching it to me out of the blue.
+Later, discussing on Discord with fellow modders, one suggested a new approach.
+Huge shoutouts to [embeddedt] for the idea.

 <img src="/../img/embeddedt.png" class="center" width="800">

-So what does this even mean?

-As you could see in previous code snippets, the entity render dispatcher uses something called a `BufferSource` to render entities.
-A
-`BufferSource` is responsible for managing vertices and sending them to the GPU for rendering.
-But what on earth does "vertices" mean?
+But what does this mean?

-Vertices is plural for vertex.
-A vertex is a point in 3D space that defines the corners of geometric shapes.
+The entity render dispatcher uses a `BufferSource`, which is responsible for managing vertices sent to the GPU.
+Vertices (plural for vertex) are points in 3D space defining the corners of geometric shapes.
 In 3D graphics, objects are typically represented as a collection of vertices connected by edges and faces to form polygons, usually triangles.
-You have probably heard of this concept before when talking about 3D models or game engines.
+You have probably heard of this before.
 Explaining this concept in detail would go beyond the scope of this blog post.
 The only thing you need to know is that each entity is made up of many vertices that define its shape.
 This is unrelated to the bounding box.
-I am talking about the actual model geometry also known as the render shape or the mesh.
+It is the actual model geometry also known as the render shape or the mesh.

 Typically, when working with a `BufferSource`, you obtain a `VertexConsumer` from it by specifying a render type.
-Minecraft uses a lot of different render types for different purposes.
-For example, there are render types for solid objects, translucent objects, cutout objects, and more.
-After obtaining the `VertexConsumer`, you can use it to add vertices to the buffer.
+Minecraft uses a lot of different render types for different purposes (solid objects, translucent objects, cutout objects, and more).
+After obtaining the `VertexConsumer`, it can be used to add vertices.
 Each vertex has a position in 3D space, as well as other attributes like color, texture coordinates, and normals.

-The idea [embeddedt] came up with is to create a custom `VertexConsumer` exposed by the `BufferSource` which doesn't actually render anything.
-Instead, it only tracks the minimum and maximum coordinates of all vertices added to it.
-By doing this, we can effectively measure the actual size of the entity based on its rendered geometry rather than relying on the bounding box.
-Feel free to check out the implementation in the following spoiler, it's not required, though.
-You only need to understand that it allows me to capture the minimum and maximum vertex positions on each axis.
-Since I only use it for measuring purposes, it's not required to respect the render type or other unrelated data like colors or texture coordinates.
+The idea [embeddedt] came up with is a custom `VertexConsumer` exposed by a dummy `BufferSource` tracking the minimum and maximum coordinates of all vertices added to it without rendering.
+By doing this, you can effectively measure the mesh of the entity based on its geometry rather than relying on the bounding box.
+Check out my implementation below.
+It captures the minimum and maximum per axis, ignoring render type, colors and other unnecessary properties.

-:::details Custom Vertex Consumer Implementation
+:::details MeasuringBufferSource and MeasuringVertexConsumer

 ```java
 public class MeasuringBufferSource implements MultiBufferSource {